gvec-group/gvec/docs/user/stages.md

   - Set `I_tor` with the same syntax as `pres` or `iota`
   - Set `picard_current="auto"`

 Given `I_tor` and `picard_current`, GVEC will use picard iterations to optimize the `iota` profile, such that the resulting toroidal current converges towards the prescribed `I_tor` profile.
 A `iota` profile is not required but can still be provided.
 In this case the `iota` parameters will act as an initial guess.
 As mentioned above, `I_tor` has the same parameters as the other two profiles, `iota` and `pres`.
 Via `picard_current` we can control the behavior of the picard iterations.
 Per default `picard_current` is set to `off`, which corresponds to a fixed `iota` run.
 For a fixed current profile run, we can set `picard_current="auto"`.
 Via this mode, a set of stages will be automatically generated to converge both `I_tor` as well as the force tolerance specified by `minimize_tol`.
-Note, however, that with this `"auto"` mode any stages in the parameter file will be overwritten.
-The generated stages can be found in the `$ProjectName$_gvec_stages/parameter_$ProjectName$.stages.toml` file.
+Note, however, that with this `"auto"` mode the `stages` parameter must not be set in the parameter file.
+The generated stages can be found in the `{ProjectName}_gvec_stages/parameter_{ProjectName}.stages.toml` file.

 ::::{tab-set}
 :::{tab-item} TOML